-Dwight E. Kanyuck, Senior Associate
+Dwight E. Kanyuck, Partner

 Mr. Kanyuck received a B.S. in Chemical Engineering from the Pennsylvania State University in 1984.
 He received a J.D. (magna cum laude) from the State University of New York at Buffalo Law School in 2008 with a concentration in Environmental Law, where he won the 2008 Birzon Prize for mediation advocacy and his clinical research concerning the siting and economic development considerations associated with offshore wind energy development in New York's Great Lakes.
 He is admitted to practice in the courts of New York State, the federal district courts of New York State, and the Second Circuit Court of Appeals.
 He is a member of the American Bar Association and its Section on Environment, Energy & Natural Resources, the New York State Bar Association and its Environmental Law Section, and the Monroe County Bar Association and its Environmental Committee.